 During that time, he also transformed the label’s identity, adding a womenswear line and renovating the staple black silhouettes into the explosive, baroque-inspired visions we see now.
 His postmodern mashup of high and low fashion references made him one of Paris’ most talked about brands and, more recently, the winner of the 2017 ANDAM Award.

 I met him on one of the first sunny days in Paris, in a rooftop studio where he was overseeing a shoot for his latest collection.
-In between styling touch-ups, he replied to my nervous questions with careful consideration, taking time to explain his business plan, creative process and studies at the Antwerp Academy.
+In between styling touch-ups, he replied to my nervous questions with careful consideration, taking time to explain his business plan, creative process, and studies at the Antwerp Academy.
 The imaginary Glenn I had constructed in my head was now completely gone.
 But then again, so was his platinum blonde hair.
 Maybe the two were related?

-With your latest collection, you have really grown into the identity that you wanted for Y/Project, what was the last season like ?
+With your latest collection, you have really grown into the identity that you wanted for Y/Project, what was the last season like?

-The new Y/Project is here since a year and a half.
+The new Y/Project is here for a year and a half.
 The third collection is where we really imposed our vision and our woman and our statement, so obviously every year or every season, we just reconfirm that story and add extra layers of fun and excitement.
 We also introduced shoes for the first time.
 The whole brand building happened very slowly.
 Because I took the brand over from someone who passed away, it was a difficult transition.
 There was mourning in and outside of the company, so out of respect for Yohan we decided to take a very slow transitioning.
 After one year and a half we reached where we wanted to be visually, and now we started adding new product groups.
 It’s very much the ideology of Y/Project to take it very slow.
 The visuals might be strong and extravagant, but how we build the team and grow internally, that’s different.
 I have a CEO with an economics background, he did Harvard, and I really trust his strategy.
 I see a lot of brands growing too fast and burning themselves, so we take it step by step.

 “I SEE A LOT OF BRANDS GROWING TOO FAST AND BURNING THEMSELVES, SO WE TAKE IT STEP BY STEP.”